 This Asian Glazed Salmon Salad is both delicious and beautiful!
 It makes a fabulous dinner party entree!

-I didn’t forget!
-How could I?
-It’s been one of our favorite meals this fall.
-Light and lean, yet bursting with delicious flavor, this salad is easy enough for every day and pretty enough for a dinner party.
+This salmon salad is a favorite fall meal here at The Café.
+Light and lean, yet bursting with delicious flavor, it’s easy enough for every day and pretty enough for a dinner party.

 The dressing is a fun fusion of Asian and autumn.
 Fresh ginger, rice vinegar and a splash of sesame oil are the Asian components.
 Maple syrup is a classic fall flavor that adds just a touch of sweetness.

 Make the dressing and glaze ahead of time

 I love that the dressing and glaze can be made in advance, making the salad easy to put together at the last minute.
 The dressing is also the base for the glaze – just add a few additional ingredients, give it a quick simmer and you’re done!

 America’s Test Kitchen was my inspiration for the salmon.
 They came up with an easy, no-fail technique to achieve beautifully glazed salmon with a crisp golden crust and a moist, flaky interior.
 The secret is a mixture of sugar, cornstarch and salt that’s rubbed on the fillets before pan-searing in a super hot pan.
 It only takes a few minutes, then they’re topped with a spoonful of glaze and popped into the oven to finish.